-Accomplished roboticist, entrepreneur and educator Ayanna Howard, PhD, will become dean of the College of Engineering on March 1.
-Presently she is chair of the Georgia Institute of Technology School of Interactive Computing in the College of Computing, as well as founder and director of the Human-Automation Systems Lab (HumAnS).
+Accomplished roboticist, entrepreneur and educator Ayanna Howard, PhD, became dean of the College of Engineering on March 1.
+Previously she was chair of the Georgia Institute of Technology School of Interactive Computing in the College of Computing, as well as founder and director of the Human-Automation Systems Lab (HumAnS).

 Her career spans higher education, NASA’s Jet Propulsion Laboratory, and the private sector.
 Dr. Howard is the founder and president of the board of directors of Zyrobotics, a Georgia Tech spin-off company that develops mobile therapy and educational products for children with special needs.
 Zyrobotics products are based on Dr. Howard’s research.

-Dr. Howard also be a tenured professor in the college’s Department of Electrical and Computer Engineering with a joint appointment in Computer Science and Engineering.
+Dr. Howard also is a tenured professor in the college’s Department of Electrical and Computer Engineering with a joint appointment in Computer Science and Engineering.

-She will be the first woman to lead the College of Engineering.
+She is the first woman to lead the College of Engineering.
 Nationally, only 17% of engineering deans or directors across the country are female, according to the Society of Women Engineers.
-She also will become the college’s second Black dean.
+She also is the college’s second Black dean.
 George Mason University President Gregory Washington served as interim dean from 2008 to 2011.
 Throughout her career, Dr. Howard has been active in helping to diversify the engineering profession for women, underrepresented minorities, and individuals with disabilities.